-Medicare Part D still covers shingles vaccines in 2021, but it’s important to double-check your coverage options each year to ensure your needs are covered.
+Medicare Part D currently covers shingles vaccines, but it’s important to double-check your coverage options each year to ensure your needs are covered.
 Medicare Part D coverage and pricing can change from year to year.

 How does Medicare Part D cover the shingles vaccine?